 For greater accuracy, once ABOM groups have been defined, they are often divided into sub-groups with a sample product selected from each sub-group.
 The sub- group samples are used to represent the entire ABOM group.

 The section below outlines the steps in the ABOM process using example spreadsheet tables.
 The ABOM method assumes that the sales quantities of each product within the group are known, allowing for a distribution of packaging and paper product composition to be weighted relative to its percentage of total sales.

-CSSA endorses the use of weighted-average ABOMs.
+Circular Materials endorses the use of weighted-average ABOMs, provided that the method used to create ABOM aligns with the following guidance and is otherwise reasonable.
 Reports that are based on straight-average ABOMs will be assessed on a case by case basis.

 Steps to Build and Calculate an ABOM